 CART, also known as Communication Access Real-time Translation, is a speech-to-text service that uses a professional captioner in order to provide a text format for auditory information (such as your professor’s voice in a classroom lecture).
 This captioner uses specialized software and a display device in order to capture all spoken information and type it in near-real time so that you as the student are able to read the lecture or class discussion on the monitor.
 Live captioning is extremely accurate and only has a 2-3 second delay.

 The Office of Accessible Education offers two kinds of CART, in-person and remote.
 With in-person CART, a professional captioner is physically in the classroom with you, listening to all audio content in the room and converting it to text on a computer monitor.
 Remote captioning is also an option, using a small, discrete microphone to send the audio content to a captioner who is not physically in the room.
-The captioner then converts the content as per usual onto a tablet that the OAE will provide for you.
+The captioner then sends the content as per usual which you will view on your computer or personal device.

 Sign Language Interpreting